MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 See also this SSH Public Key [tutorial](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) on Git's docs, but that doesn't add much to what is covered above.

+Your SSH key won't be enabled yet - see [Add key to SSH agent](#add-key-to-ssh-agent) section.

 ## Passphrase